Data and Tech

 Earlier generations of FP&A technology have successfully shifted the focus of finance from data preparation to data analysis.

-I believe the next quantum leap in finance will come from leveraging AI to augment the analysis capabilities of the FP&A team, with focus on three key areas:
+I believe the next quantum leap in finance will come from leveraging AI to augment the analysis capabilities of the FP&A team, with a focus on three key areas:

 Natural Language Processing (NLP) is the subset of AI that enables humans to interact conversationally with technology.
 When combined with generative AI, it can generate complex answers in response to our requests.